-Stephanie Louise Kwolek (born July 31, 1923) is an Polish-American chemist who invented poly-paraphenylene terephtalamide—better known as Kevlar.
+Stephanie Louise Kwolek (July 31, 1923 - June 18, 2014) was an Polish-American chemist who invented poly-paraphenylene terephtalamide—better known as Kevlar.

 She was born in the Pittsburgh suburb of New Kensington, Pennsylvania.
 Kwolek has won numerous awards for her work in polymer chemistry.

 Kwolek was born in New Kensington, Pennsylvania, in 1923.
 Her father, John Kwolek, died when she was ten years old.
 Kwolek attributes her interest in science to him and an interest in fashion to her mother, Nellie Zajdel Kwolek.